Annapurna (mountain range)

 Annapurna (/ˌæn/; अन्नपूर्ण) is a massif in the Himalayas in north-central Nepal that includes one peak over 8000 m, thirteen peaks over 7000 m, and sixteen more over 6000 m.
-The massif is 55 km long, and is bounded by the Kali Gandaki Gorge on the west, the Marshyangdi River on the north and east, and by Pokhara Valley on the south.
-At the western end, the massif encloses a high basin called the Annapurna Sanctuary.
-The highest peak of the massif, Annapurna I Main, is the tenth highest mountain in the world at 8091 m above sea level.
-Maurice Herzog led a French expedition to its summit through the north face in 1950, making it the first eight-thousand meter peak ever successfully climbed.
+The massif is 55 km long, and is bounded by the Kali Gandaki Gorge on the west, the Marshyangdi River on the north and east, and by the Pokhara Valley on the south.
+At its western end, the massif encloses a high basin called the Annapurna Sanctuary.
+The highest peak of the massif, Annapurna I Main, is the 10th highest mountain in the world at 8091 m above sea level.
+Maurice Herzog led a French expedition to its summit through the north face in 1950, making it the first eight-thousander to be successfully climbed.